AniTrend/material-multi-search/README.md

 ```

-If you need to customize icons, and other properties for multi search the following sytles are available
+If you need to customize icons, and other properties for multi search the following styles are available

 ```xml
     <declare-styleable name="MultiSearch">